Nelson, Art Capital of New Zealand

 (about 5 minutes walk from the hostel).

-The stalls are set up along the Maitai River There are fantastic regular stalls and some quirky seasonal stalls too.
+The stalls are set up in the open air space beside The Kitchen Cafe.
+There are fantastic regular stalls and some quirky seasonal stalls too.

 For honest to goodness, down to earth, home grown, hand made, whole natural foods from the Nelson region.